 Please call if you have any questions, because your privacy, our professional ethics, and the ability to provide you with quality legal services are very important to us.

 Links.
 The Blog may provide links to other websites, blogs, and online resources.
-Because we have no control over such sites, blogs and resources, you acknowledge and agree that Shulman Rogers and the Affiliated Entities are not responsible for the availability of such sites, blogs and resources, and Shulman Rogers neither endorse nor are responsible or liable for any content, information, advertising, products or other materials on or available through such sites, blogs and resources.
+Because we have no control over such sites, blogs and resources, you acknowledge and agree that the Law Offices of Alan Tilles is not responsible for the availability of such sites, blogs and resources, and the Law Offices of Alan Tilles neither endorses nor is responsible or liable for any content, information, advertising, products or other materials on or available through such sites, blogs and resources.
 Other websites may have provided links to the Blog with or without our authorization.
-You acknowledge and agree that Shulman Rogers do not endorse such sites, and are not and will not be responsible or liable for any links from those sites to the Blog, any content, information, advertising, products or other materials available on or through such other sites, or any loss or damages incurred in connection with any of the foregoing.
+You acknowledge and agree that the Law Offices of Alan Tilles does not endorse such sites, and are not and will not be responsible or liable for any links from those sites to the Blog, any content, information, advertising, products or other materials available on or through such other sites, or any loss or damages incurred in connection with any of the foregoing.

 Your use of public-party websites, blogs and resources, including your use of any content, information, advertising, products or other materials on or available through such websites, blog and resources, is at your own risk and is subject to the terms and conditions of use applicable to such sites and resources.